DOODLE BUG

 Key Takeaways:

-• Construction features a welded steel tube fuselage and tail (fabric-covered) with all-metal wings, powered by a 90-hp Continental engine.
+• Its construction features a welded steel tube fuselage and fabric-covered tail, combined with all-metal wings, and is powered by a 90-hp Continental engine.

 See a mistake?
 Contact us.